PRQL/dbt-prql/README.md

 - Any text in a dbt model between `{% prql %}` and `{% endprql %}` tags is compiled from PRQL to SQL before being passed to dbt.
-- The PRQL complier passes that's surrounded by `{{...}}` through to dbt without modification, which allows us to embed jinja expressions in PRQL.
+- The PRQL complier passes text that's containing `{{` & `}}` through to dbt without modification, which allows us to embed jinja expressions in PRQL.
   (This was added to PRQL specifically for this use-case.)
-- dbt will then compile the resulting model its final form, and dispatch it to the database, as per usual.
+- dbt will then compile the resulting model into its final form of raw SQL, and dispatch it to the database, as per usual.

-There's no config needed in the dbt project; this works automatically assuming `dbt-prql` is installed.
+There's no config needed in the dbt project; this works automatically on any dbt command (e.g. `dbt run`) assuming `dbt-prql` is installed.

 ## Installation